The high cost of child care for New Zealand families

 This figure represents net child care costs for parents, after benefits have been applied to reduce fees.

 That said, we’re not alone in paying a high price for early childhood services.
-In the UK, couples spent 28 per cent of their household income on child care, and parents in Switzerland and Ireland spent 21 per cent.
-Our neighbours in Australia put 17 per cent of their income towards child care, and American couples on an average wage shelled out 16 per cent.
+In Switzerland, couples spent 24 per cent of their household income on child care, while parents in the UK and Slovak Republic spent 22 per cent.
+Our neighbours in Australia put 19 per cent of their income towards child care, and American couples on an average wage shelled out 17 per cent.

 By way of comparison, Norway, Sweden and Finland have high levels of government expenditure on child care and families pay less:

-- In Norway, couples spent 6 per cent of their income on child care in 2019;
+- In Norway, couples spent 6 per cent of their income on child care;

 - In Sweden, couples paid 4 per cent of their income (there, the government invests heavily in child care with its Educare system, meaning that even the wealthiest families pay very little); and